wjsutton/tableau_public_api/README.md

 ### :bust_in_silhouette: Profile

 **API call output**
-<br>Retrieve basic counts of workbooks, followers, following, favourites, details of websites, social media links and the last 21 workbooks associated to a Tableau Public username.
+<br>Retrieve basic counts of workbooks, followers, following, favourites, details of websites, whether they have the "hire me" button on their profile (freelance), social media links and the last 21 workbooks associated to a Tableau Public username.
 Returned as a JSON.

 **API call format**
 <br>https://public.tableau.com/profile/api/ + **Tableau Public Username**